ddrake/Integrated_Farm_Budget_Tool/README.md

 ## Recommendations for collaborators

 I recommend we use [CodePen](https://codepen.io) for developing and presenting front end components.
 It may be better to search for and integrate existing components or build from scratch.
 Either approach is fine.
+I think [Tailwind CSS](https://tailwindcss.com/) might be a good alternative to pure CSS for this application.

+I think the best tutorials on general web development are available at the [Mozilla Developer Network](https://developer.mozilla.org/en-US/).
+There are excellent tutorials covering HTML, CSS, Javascript (including AJAX), server applications like Django and various front end applications like as React.

 If you're unfamiliar with the Git version control system, a good place to start is this [tutorial](https://docs.github.com/en/get-started/quickstart/hello-world).